odoo/documentation/content/applications/productivity/mail_client_extension/outlook_extension.rst

 Outlook Extension
 =================

-The **Odoo CRM Extension** is a connector that bridges your Outlook mailbox with your Odoo database.
+The **Odoo Outlook Extension** is a connector that bridges your Outlook mailbox with your Odoo database.

 This extension allows you to:

 - Create leads from emails sent to your mailbox.
+- Create tickets from emails sent to your email address.
 - Centralize Prospects' emails into a CRM.
+- Generate Tasks from emails sent to your email address in any Odoo project.
 - Search and store insights on your contacts.

 .. image:: media/outlook-extension-overview.png